go-js-yourself/gjsy/README.md

 ## References

-This effort was heavily influenced by the book Thorsten Ball's book "Writing an Interpreter in Go"
+This effort was heavily influenced by Thorsten Ball's book "Writing an Interpreter in Go"